DETAILED ACTION

 The claim does not include any additional elements that amount to an integration of the judicial exceptions into a practical application, nor to significantly more than the judicial exceptions.
 The claim is not patent eligible.

-Regarding claim 3, the rejection of claim 1 is further incorporated, and further, the claim recites: wherein the amount by which the one or more mislabeled neural network training data are mislabeled is computed based, at least in part, on a difference between an inference by a neural network and a label of the mislabeled neural network training data.
+Regarding claim 3, the rejection of claim 1 is further incorporated, and further, the claim recites: wherein the respective annotation scores and the respective annotation scores are combined for the one or more labeled neural network data samples before comparison with the one or more thresholds.
 This claim recites additional mental steps in addition to the judicial exception identified in the rejection of claim 1, thus recites a judicial exception.

 The claim does not include any additional elements that amount to an integration of the judicial exceptions into a practical application, nor to significantly more than the judicial exceptions.
 The claim is not patent eligible.